mircealungu/se-course-best-practices/Lessons Learned.md

 - Find out what kind of work-flow works best for your team.
 - Communicate with your client and target audience often and continuously.
 - Productivity tools can help your team stay organized.
+- Reïnventing the wheel will usually not help, try to use libraries and frameworks to stand on the shoulders of giants.